miLibris/flask-rest-jsonapi/docs/routing.rst

 /topics/<int:topic_id>        GET,PATCH,DELETE  topic_detail
 ============================  ================  ============

-You can add mulitple urls for the same resource like that:
+You can add multiple urls for the same resource:

 .. code:: python